Geography of Korea: Topography

 Mountains cover 70 percent of Korea, especially in the eastern and northern parts.
 Well-developed arable plains, mostly in southern and western parts of the peninsula, are generally small and separated by successive mountain ranges.

 The highest mountains are in the northeast.
 Mount Paektu, a dormant volcano on the border with China, is the highest mountain in Korea at 2744 m.
 The southern extension of Mount Paektu, a highland called Kaema Plateau, was mainly raised during the Cenozoic orogeny and partly covered by volcanic matter.
 It is bounded by the Rangnim Mountains to the west and the Hamgyong Mountains to the east.

 The principal drainage divide (named Baekdu-daegan) runs north to south, beginning with the Rangnim Mountains bisecting the north and continuing down the eastern side of the peninsula as the Taebaek Mountains.
 Several lower, secondary mountain ranges, including the Kangnam Mountains and Sobaek Mountains run southwest from the main dividing range.
 They developed along the tectonic line of Mesozoic orogeny.
 Some significant mountains include Mount Sobaek (1,439 m), Mount Kumgang (1,638 m), Mount Seorak (1,708 m), Mount Taebaek (1,567 m), and Mount Jiri (1,915 m).

 Unlike most ancient mountains on the mainland, many important islands in Korea were formed by volcanic activity in the Cenozoic orogeny.
 Jeju Island, situated off the southern coast, is a large volcanic island whose main mountain, Mount Halla (1950 m), is the highest in South Korea.
 Ulleung Island is a volcanic island in the Sea of Japan whose composition is more felsic than Jeju.
-The volcanic islands tend to be younger, the more westward.
+The volcanic islands tend to be younger the more westward they are.

 Because the mountainous region is mostly on the eastern part of the peninsula, the main rivers tend to flow westwards.
 Two exceptions are the southward-flowing Nakdong River and Seomjin River.
 Important rivers running westward include the Amnok River, the Chongchon River, the Taedong River, the Han River, the Geum River, and the Yeongsan River.
 These rivers have extensive alluvial plains and provide an ideal environment for wet-rice cultivation.

 The peninsula has 8460 km of coastline.
 The southern and southwestern coastlines of Korea are particularly irregular, forming a well-developed ria coastline, and most of Korea's small islands are found here.
 This convoluted coastline results in mild seas and a calm environment allowing for safe navigation, fishing, and seaweed farming.
 The Yellow Sea on the western coast has an extremely high tidal range – at Incheon, around the middle of the western coast, it can get as high as 9 m.
 This has led to broad mudflats along the south and west coasts.
 In contrast, the east coast facing the Sea of Japan (East Sea) is steep and mostly straight, with sandy beaches.